arquio/Feature-Requests/README.md

-# 🗺 GraphCMS Roadmap
+# 🗺 GraphCMS Feature Requests

-This repository will keep you updated on the current and future development focus of GraphCMS.
-Please check the [GraphCMS Roadmap Board](https://github.com/GraphCMS/roadmap/projects/1) for an overview.

-## Missing a feature?

-If you are missing a feature or if you have an idea for additional functionality, please help us to improve by submitting an issue to this GitHub repository. 🙌
+If you are missing a feature or if you have an idea for additional functionality, please help us to improve by submitting an issue to this GitHub repository.

+Please check the [GraphCMS Feature-Requests Board](https://github.com/GraphCMS/Feature-Requests/projects/1) for an overview.

 ## Found an issue?